 1. Purpose of the Social Security Benefit Statement

-We use the Forms SSA-1099 and SSA-1042S (Social Security Benefit Statements) to determine if a beneficiary’s benefits are taxable and the amount he or she needs to report to the Internal Revenue Service (IRS).
+Beneficiaries use the Forms SSA-1099 and SSA-1042S (Social Security Benefit Statements) to determine if their benefits are taxable and to determine the amount they are required to report to the Internal Revenue Service (IRS).
 Social Security Benefit Statements are available to the following types of beneficiaries:

 2. Effective date of Social Security Benefit Statement

 In accordance with the provisions of Public Law 98-21 (the Social Security Amendments of 1983), we began issuing Social Security Benefit Statements in 1985 for tax year 1984 when Social Security benefits first became subject to the federal income tax.

 CAUTION: Do not confuse the Social Security Benefit Statement with the Form SSA-7004 (Social Security Statement).
 The Form SSA-7004 provides workers with their wages and self-employment income, estimates of tax contributions, and potential benefits.
 Also do not confuse Form 1099-MISC, Miscellaneous Income with any of the SSA-1099s mentioned in GN 05002.005E.
 The Form 1099-MISC is a miscellaneous income form used to report payments made during the year, including gross proceeds paid to an attorney in connection with legal services.

 B. The Social Security Benefit Statements and accompanying IRS Notice 703

 We issue the following Social Security Benefit Statements to inform beneficiaries that a portion of their Social Security benefits may be taxable: